 - Try to avoid contact with sick people.

-- Sick people should see their doctor and stay home from work.
+- If sick, see your doctor and stay home from work.

 - Avoid public transportation or avoid rush-hour crowding on public transportation.